-The Science Policy Bootcamp is a 4-day short course, offered during MIT's Independent Activities Period in January, designed to introduce graduate students and post-doctoral fellows to the 'nuts and bolts' of science policy making.
+The Science Policy Bootcamp is a 5-day short course, offered during MIT's Independent Activities Period in January, designed to introduce participants to the 'nuts and bolts' of science policy making.
 The course provides an opportunity for young scientists and engineers interested in science policy issues to increase their understanding about and practical involvement with science policy.
 The bootcamp serves to both expose participants to the fundamental structure and dynamics of science policy and inform them of routes into a policy experience or career.

-The course will consist of lectures, readings, and discussions Monday through Thursday, and a panel on MIT's work in advanced manufacturing Friday morning.
-Lunch will be provided Monday-Thursday.
-This course will be offered both for credit and not for credit.
-Credit will be based on class participation and a short paper.
-Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy (http://web.mit.edu/stp) will be required to take this course for credit.
+The course consisted of lectures, readings, and discussions Monday through Thursday, and a panel on Friday morning.
+This course was offered both for credit and not for credit.
+Credit was based on class participation and a short paper.
+Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy (http://web.mit.edu/stp) were required to take the IAP course for credit.

-Accepted students MUST commit to attend all sessions to earn a spot in the class.
-Class participants will have the opportunity to apply what they learn by participating in the Congressional Visit Days in Washington, D.C. in March 2017.
+There is no cost to attend, but accepted students MUST commit to attend all sessions to earn a spot.
+Class participants will have the opportunity to apply what they learn by participating in the MIT Science Policy Initiative (SPI) Congressional Visit Days in Washington, D.C. in Spring 2019.